-Don’t know how to structure your software development team?
-We have prepared 5 well-tried techniques that will help you set up your software development team organization in order to maximize their productivity and catapult your business success.
+Don’t know how to structure your software development team organization?
+Daxx has prepared 5 well-tried techniques that will help you structure your team of software developers, maximize their productivity, and catapult your business success.

 1. Define The Size of The Team

-It is easy to assume that the larger a team, the more productive it is, and the better results it is able to drive.
+It is easy to assume that the larger a team, the more productive it is, the better the software development team structure is, and the better results it is able to drive.
 However, large teams are often much less efficient than smaller ones.
 Larger teams often require additional communication channels, which in turn, can lead to increased communication and management overhead.

 Create a perfect team-size-formula for different kinds of businesses, in our experience 4-7 members is as close to perfect as it gets.

 Large businesses require larger teams.
 In this case, it is highly advisable to hire the needed number of developers and then divide them into two or more small cross-functional independent teams each led by a team lead.
 It is better to have two relatively independent teams of 5 developers rather than one large team of 10 team members.

 Conclusion: In order to keep your team on the same page, make its size about 4-7 members.
 Remember, the more people that are on a team, the more communication channels you will have.

 While building your own software development team, one of the challenges that appears is whether to build a team of generalists, specialists or a hybrid team.

 A generalist is someone who possesses a wide range of knowledge and skills and is able to apply their competence across a vast range of areas within their expertise.
 Generalists can utilize a variety of different resources, perform different tasks, and often have stronger communication skills and the ability to quickly acquire new knowledge.

 Hire a team of generalists (the term "generalist" usually refers to "full-stack developers" in the IT industry) if the product you are developing requires a variety of different skills to be completed successfully.